Amsterdam/panorama-textures/DOCKER-README.md

 ### Extract texture for a Plane in 3D space

+    usage: texture_line.py [-h] [--resolution RESOLUTION] [--height HEIGHT] pano_id left right filename

+    positional arguments:
+       pano_id               Id of the panorama to project on a plane left                  comma-separated x,y in RD: left bottom point of the plane to project on
+       right                 comma-separated x,y in RD: right bottom point of the plane to project on
+       filename              output filename

+     optional arguments:
+       -h, --help            show this help message and exit --resolution RESOLUTION
+                             Resolution in pixels per meter (defaults to 10) --height HEIGHT       Height of the facade in meters (defaults to 30)

 Running from the root of the project, otherwise replace the `pwd` with the full path to your the output directory.

 It is possible to extract the required input parameters from the Data Portal of the City of Amsterdam: